Manon Arcangioli

 Manon Arcangioli ([manɔ̃ aʁkɑ̃ʒjɔli]; born 28 August 1994) is a French professional tennis player.

 On 2 March 2015, she reached her best singles ranking of world No. 268.
 On 18 June 2018, she reached her best WTA doubles ranking of No. 189.
 Up to date, she has won eight singles and 15 doubles titles on the ITF Circuit.

 Career

-Arcangioli made her Grand Slam singles main-draw debut at the 2015 French Open thanks to a wildcard, and she lost in the first round to the unseeded American Irina Falconi in straight sets.
+Arcangioli made her Grand Slam singles main-draw debut at the 2015 French Open thanks to a wildcard, and lost in the first round to the unseeded American Irina Falconi in straight sets.